Sparse Graph Learning from Spatiotemporal Time Series: Introduction

+of the expected value of the cost function $\delta_t(\gso)$ w.r.t\ the distributional parameters $\theta$, the sampling of a random graph~(adjacency matrix $\gso$) from $\ptheta$ and given batch of input-output data pairs corresponding to observations at time step $t$.
+Previous works proposing probabilistic methods~\citep{shang2021discrete, kipf2018neural} learn $\ptheta$ with \emph{path-wise} gradient estimators~\citep{glasserman1991gradient, kingma2014auto}, i.e., by reparametrizing $\gso\sim\ptheta$ as $\gso=g(\varepsilon,\theta)$, with deterministic function $g$ decoupling parameters $\theta$ from the~(parameter-free) random component $\varepsilon\sim \vp_0$.
+However, these approaches imply approximating discrete distributions with a softmax continuous relaxation~\citep{paulus2020gradient} which makes \emph{all} the downstream computations dense and quadratic in the number of nodes.
+Differently, here, we adopt the framework of \emph{score-function}~(SF) gradient estimators~\citep{rubinstein1969some, williams1992simple, mohamed2020monte} by relying on the rewriting of Equation~\eqref{eq:loss-gradient-intro} as

+which, as we detail in Section~\ref{s:smp}, allows us for preserving the sparsity of the sampled graphs and the scalability of the subsequent processing steps~(e.g., the forward and backward passes of a message-passing network).
+In particular, our contributions are as follows. \begin{itemize}

-\item We provide an end-to-end methodological framework for probabilistic graph learning in spatiotemporal data, based on score-function~(SF) gradient estimators [Sec.~\ref{s:lsd}].
-In this regard, we provide a convenient rewriting of the gradient for the considered settings [Prop.~\ref{p:grad}].
+\item We provide an end-to-end methodological framework for probabilistic graph learning in spatiotemporal data, based on SF gradient estimators [Section~\ref{s:lsd}] and design associated Monte Carlo~(MC) estimators for stochastic message-passing architectures [Section~\ref{s:smp}].

-\item We introduce two parametrizations of $\ptheta$ as a set of Bernoulli distributions and as the sampling \emph{without} replacement of edges under a sparsity constraint [Sec.~\ref{s:sampling}].
-We show how to sample graphs from both distributions and we derive the associated differentiable likelihood functions.
-Both parametrized distributions allow dealing with an adaptive number on neighboring nodes.
+\item We introduce two parametrizations of $\ptheta$ as 1) a set of Bernoulli distributions and as 2) the sampling \emph{without} replacement of edges under a sparsity constraint [Section~\ref{s:sampling}].
+We show how to sample graphs from both distributions and derive the associated differentiable log-likelihood functions.
+Both distributions allow us to deal with an adaptive number of neighboring nodes.

-\item We estimate the parameters of $\ptheta$ with the SF method, and design Monte Carlo~(MC) estimators for stochastic message-passing architectures [Sec.~\ref{s:smp} and \ref{s:variance}].
-We introduce a novel and effective, yet simple to implement, variance reduction method for the estimators based on the evaluation of the loss w.r.t.\ the Fr\'echet means of graph distributions, for which we provide closed-form solutions [Prop.~\ref{prop:mu-A0}].
-Our method does not require the estimation of additional parameters and, unlike more general-purpose approaches~(e.g., \cite{mnih2014neural}), can be done at least as efficiently as taking a sample from the considered distributions and evaluating the corresponding cost.
+\item We propose a novel and effective, yet simple to implement, variance reduction method for the estimators [Section~\ref{s:variance}] based on the Fr\'echet mean graph w.r.t.\ the proposed distributions, for which we provide closed-form solutions~[Propositions~\ref{prop:mu-frechet-bes} and \ref{prop:mu-frechet-sns}].
+Our method does not require the estimation of additional parameters and, differently from more general-purpose approaches~(e.g., see \citet{mnih2014neural}), is as expensive as taking a sample from the considered distributions and evaluating the corresponding cost function.

+\item Finally, we present an approximate surrogate loss function [Section~\ref{s:surrogate}] derived from a convenient rewriting of the gradient for the considered settings [Proposition~\ref{p:grad}] which provides a considerable improvement in convergence rate.

 \end{itemize}